 - Over the past year, I've learned that inside all subcultures there exists a fascinating world fraught with peculiarities, dangers and strange rituals.

-- 1.1A characteristic that is distinctive of a particular person or place: his essays characterized decency as a British peculiarityMore example sentences
+- 1.1A characteristic or quality that is distinctive of a particular person or place: his essays characterized decency as a British peculiarityMore example sentences

 - It's likely to be a peculiarity of my own character but I've found it a pretty symbiotic combination, with each side supporting the other.